thibaut-neoledge/azure-docs.fr-fr/articles/app-service-logic/app-service-logic-connector-db2.md

 <properties
-   pageTitle="Utilisation du connecteur DB2 dans Microsoft Azure App Service | Microsoft Azure" description="Comment utiliser le connecteur DB2 avec les déclencheurs et actions d’application logique" services="logic-apps" documentationCenter=".net,nodejs,java" authors="gplarsen"
+   pageTitle="Using the DB2 connector in Microsoft Azure App Service | Microsoft Azure" description="How to use the DB2 connector with Logic app triggers and actions" services="logic-apps" documentationCenter=".net,nodejs,java" authors="gplarsen"